-- (1) This By-law is called the By-law on Municipal Land Use Planning. - (2) This By-law comes into operation on the date that the Land Use Planning Act comes into operation in the municipal area of the Municipality.
+- (1) This By-law is called the Bergrivier Municipality By-law on Municipal Land Use Planning 2020. - (2) This By-law comes into operation on the date it is published in the Provincial Gazette.

 Schedule 1

 Code of conduct for members of Tribunal